kianzohoury/VAE/README.md

 anomaly detection, this behavior is actually a significant limitation that makes vanilla autoencoders a poor choice for generating new data points.

-#### Limitations of Autoencoders
+### Limitations of Autoencoders
-While autoencoders can be an excellent choice for tasks like anomaly detection, where an abnormal reconstruction can point to a data point that was not previously seen, or unlike any of the training data, they are a rather poor choice for image generation.
+Up until this point, we've only looked at end-to-end generation but what about generating new data points?
+To do so, we typically choose a random latent vector via sampling, i.e. $z$ ~ $N(0, 1)$ and feed it to the decoder.
+Why choose $z$ randomly?
+Since, we are not feeding an $x$ into the encoder, we still need a $z$ to generate $x'$, and choosing one at random (i.e. from a standard normal distribution) is simple and intuitive.

 To generate new data points, we pick a latent vector $z$, usually randomly sampled, i.e. $z$ ~ $N(0, 1)$, and feed it to the decoder.
 But, what happens when $z$ is unlike anything in the training data?
 It turns out that autoencoders fail to generate recognizable data points when latent vectors diverge, even slightly,